Plisp/vico/README.md

 # A text editor in progress
 Run with `(vico-term:main FILENAME)`

-This project aims to be a performant, extensible single user editor to replace emacs.
+This project aims to be a performant, extensible, single-user editor to replace emacs.
 Implementations supported will include SBCL, CCL and ECL.

 ## TODO